tomhrr/cosh/doc/all.md

 ### Types

 The shell language is dynamically-typed.
-The basic types are:
+The basic primitive types
+are:

   * `Bool`: boolean value
   * `Int`: signed integer (32-bit)
   * `BigInt`: arbitrary-precision integer
   * `Float`: double-width floating-point number
   * `String`: a string

+The basic composite types are:

   * `List`: a list of values
   * `Set`: a set of values
   * `Hash`: a hash map of values